Peopl3s/club-house-api/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT)
+The module is available as open source under the terms of the [Apache License, Version 2.0](https://opensource.org/licenses/Apache-2.0)